It Must Have Been Love: "No Sé Si Es Amor" (1997)

 Roxette released a Spanish-language compilation album, Baladas en Español, in 1996.
-It consisted of twelve of their down-tempo singles and album tracks, which were translated by Spanish songwriter Luis Gomez-Escolar, who would later co-write the Ricky Martin hit "Livin' la Vida Loca".
+It consisted of twelve of their down-tempo singles and album tracks, which were translated by Spanish songwriter Luis Gómez-Escolar, who would later co-write the Ricky Martin hit "Livin' la Vida Loca".
 The album was only released in Spanish and Portuguese-speaking territories.
 An adapted version of "It Must Have Been Love", titled "No Sé Si Es Amor", was released in early 1997 as the album's second and final single.
 The song wasn't translated, its lyrics are new, with a slight different meaning from the original lyrics.

 Formats and track listings

 Music and original lyrics by Per Gessle.
 Spanish lyrics by Luis G. Escolar.